 I’m going to walk with you through some of the deciding factors you need to consider when buying a 2 person sleeping bag.
 I’ve spent hundreds of nights on the trail guiding people through the wilderness.

 You’ll learn what’s good in double sleeping bags and what to avoid.
-I’m also going to suggest and review a handful of top rated double sleeping bags you can choose from!

 - TETON Sports Tracker Double-Wide Sleeping Bag